tchaton/interviews_prep/README.md

 # Coding interview preparation
-It is inspired from https://github.com/keon/algorithms I have added test function to evaluate each function, making it more robust
+It is inspired from https://github.com/keon/algorithms and https://github.com/eriklindernoren/ML-From-Scratch I have added test function to evaluate each function, making it more robust

 # Includes in code_prep